 - Wearing bright colors

 It may take a while for a tortoise to warm up to you as they aren’t naturally affectionate creatures.
 So, they have no concept of what a relationship with a human is supposed to entail.
-However, once the tortoise learns that, with you, it can feel safe, well-fed, and comfortable, it will seek you out.
+However, once the tortoise realizes it can feel safe, well-fed, and comfortable with you, it’ll seek you out.

 Can a Tortoise Love You If You Don’t Feed It?

 When a tortoise grows to care for its owner, it associates them with positive things.
-Because of this, tortoises will only show affection to the person that takes care of them.
+Because of this, tortoises will only show affection to the person caring for them.

 However, there are rare cases of tortoises showing affection for people that have never fed them.
-This isn’t a common occurrence, so little research has been done to explain why this happens.
+This isn’t a common occurrence, so little research has been done to explain why.

 The tortoise may be attached to you because of the way you smell or the way you dress.
-Tortoises have an excellent sense of smell, so there could be something about your natural scent that attracts them.
+Tortoises have an excellent sense of smell, so something about your natural scent attracts them.

 According to the University of Vienna, tortoises can distinguish between different colors.
 They prefer bright colors over darker ones, preferring reds and yellows.
-There could be something about how you dress or your hair color that attracts them.
+Something about how you dress or your hair color could attract them.

 It would mean that the tortoise is chasing you because it thinks you are food.
 However, it would explain why an otherwise shy tortoise might take a sudden interest in a stranger.